Introduction: How I Really Started My MIS Journey

 It is about staying calm when everyone else is in panic mode.

-After working for almost 5 years in an corporate environment, especially handling sales reports, I decided to write this blog.
+After working for almost 5 years in a corporate environment, especially handling sales reports, I decided to write this blog.

 Not to show off.